Allies of World War II: Formation

 On 22 June 1941, Hitler broke the non-aggression agreement with Stalin and Axis forces invaded the Soviet Union.
 Britain formed an alliance with the Soviet Union in July, whereby they agreed to assist one another by any means, and to never negotiate a separate peace.
 (Note: "On the political front, the Soviet Union and Great Britain had signed an agreement in Moscow on July 12, 1941.
 Requested by Stalin as a sign of cooperation, it provided for mutual assistance and an understanding not to negotiate or conclude an armistice or peace except by mutual consent.
 Soviet insistence on such an agreement presumably reflected their suspicion of Great Britain, though there is no evidence that either party to it ever ceased to have its doubt about the loyalty of the other if attractive alternatives were thought to be available."
 See .)
 The following August saw the Atlantic Conference between American President Franklin Roosevelt and British Prime Minister Winston Churchill, which defined a common Anglo-American vision of the post-war world, as formalized by the Atlantic Charter.

 At the Second Inter-Allied Meeting in London in September 1941, the Soviet Union joined the other Allies in adopting the Atlantic Charter.
-On 7-8 December, Japan attacked American and British territories in Asia and the Pacific, resulting in the US entering the war as an Allied power.
+On 7–8 December, Japan attacked American and British territories in Asia and the Pacific, resulting in the US entering the war as an Allied power.
 China, which had been resisting a Japanese invasion since 1937, formally declared war on the Axis on 9 December.

 The Big Three and Big Four

+An Allied propaganda poster of a US, a Chinese, and a British soldier lining up in front of their national flags.

 Winston Churchill called the association of the United Kingdom, United States, Soviet Union and other Allies the "Grand Alliance".
 The "Big Three"—the United Kingdom, United States and Soviet Union—were the principal contributors of manpower, resources and strategy, each playing a key role in achieving victory.
 The United States also saw China and its leader Chiang Kai-shek as its main ally in Asia and considered it one of the "Big Four" allied powers, a view not always shared by the United Kingdom and Soviet Union.